© 2024 St. Louis Public Radio

 Then in August, the Florida court ordered that the legal tussle between Patzer and Anderson be temporarily halted because Fenix is attempting to wrest the OnlyFinder domain from both.

 Will the behemoth squash Anderson and OnlyFinder — leaving them in a state of rubble much like the RFT?
-There’s a hearing in that Miami court early Tuesday that may deliver that answer.
+Only time will deliver that answer.

 Until then, Anderson might take his own advice: